2012 Belgian local elections: Brussels

-The Brussels-Capital Region is made up of 19 municipalities (of which one is the city of Brussels) which are not part of any province.
+The Brussels-Capital Region is made up of 19 municipalities (of which one is the City of Brussels) which are not part of any province.

 In these municipalities, French-speaking parties are usually the largest ones, mostly PS and MR. FDF, previously forming a cartel with MR and also strong in Brussels municipalities, will now contend on its own, but dissidents from both former partners are contending on the other party's list, particularly in the municipalities where they are currently part of the majority coalition.

 Dutch-speaking parties will in some municipalities form a cartel either with their French counterpart or in a larger "Mayor's List", as is the case this time between Ecolo and Groen! in all 19 municipalities, and with PS and SP.A in 17 out of 19.
 The only Dutch-speaking list with support from most Dutch-speaking parties is Samen (CD&V, Open VLD, SP.A and independents) in Auderghem.
 N-VA announced it will contend on its own in at least 10 out of the 19 municipalities.
 78 Dutch-speaking Dutch-speaking candidates were elected this time in the municipal councils.

 There were 613,768 registered voters, an increase of 21,746 compared to 2006.
 Despite compulsory voting, only 508,575 or 82.86% cast a vote, of which 29.370 were invalid votes (6.13% of votes cast).
 The lowest turnout was in Ixelles (80.11%), whereas Woluwe-Saint-Pierre featured the highest (87.27%).
-Sint-Jans-Molenbeek had the highest proportion of invalid votes (9.71%), whereas Woluwe-Saint-Pierre had the lowest (2.70%).
+Molenbeek-Saint-Jean had the highest proportion of invalid votes (9.71%), whereas Woluwe-Saint-Pierre had the lowest (2.70%).